 - 05 February 2020 12:02

-This is the third in a series of sustainability blogs that I will be producing, all of which will be discussed on my ‘Riverside Today’ Show every Friday 10-12pm at Riverside Radio.
+This is the third in a series of sustainability blogs that I will be producing, all of which will be discussed during my #BlogChat section on my ‘Riverside Today’ Show aired on Friday’s 10-12pm at Riverside Radio.

 Following on from the great response I got from my previous blogs I have even more excellent products, resources and life hacks to tell you about!

 I’m a real stickler for this, somewhat obsessively so.
 If I have a random item in the fridge that is nearing its best by date, I either prep it for the freezer of search Pinterest for recipe suggestions.
 Fruit gets made in to chutney or a compote (which is surprisingly simple) or frozen for smoothies.
 Bread is either frozen to be toasted at a later date or fed to the birds (picture Dr Doolittle if you wish).
 Batch cooking is always a winner too, the same effort and resources are used for potentially multiple meals.